-Size: Transcript: 28 p.
+Size: 28 Pages, Transcript

 Summary: An interview of Jack Kufeld conducted 1981 Oct.
 5, by Avis Berman, for the Archives of American Art's Mark Rothko and His Times oral history project.

 Kufeld discusses his acquaintance with Mark Rothko and the artists of The Ten.
 He speaks briefly about Gallery Secession and its owner, Robert Godsoe, and the Gallery's role in the formation of The Ten.
 Kufeld and Rothko lived together for a short time after Rothko's separation from his first wife, Edith.
 Kufeld remembers Edith, with whom he remained friends for many years even though he stopped associating with painters when he abruptly stopped painting in the late 1930s.
 He talks about the Design Laboratory, where he was a teacher.
 Kufeld recalls Robert Godsoe, Milton Avery, Max Yavno, J.B.
 Neumann, Adolf Gottlieb, Lou Harris, Max Weber, I. Rice Pereira, Chaim Gross, Vladimir Jaffe, and many others.